-Ilona Millar is a special counsel in the Environmental Markets team at Baker McKenzie, Sydney.
+Ilona Millar is a partner in the Environmental Markets team at Baker McKenzie, Sydney.
 Ilona is an environmental and projects lawyer with a diverse range of experience in domestic and international climate change, carbon markets, environmental law and policy, and a strong background in all aspects of water management, planning and projects.
 She joined the Firm in 2008 from the Foundation for International Environmental Law and Development, and International Institute for Environment and Development, in London.
 Ilona regularly writes, teaches and presents on environmental topics — she has lectured on environmental law, environmental markets and international climate change law at UNSW, Sydney University and University College London and for the past six years has co-coordinated the international climate change law course at ANU where she is a visiting fellow at the College of Law.
 Ilona's extensive pro bono work includes advising a number of developing country governments and non-government organizations on international climate change negotiations, and advising the Wentworth Group of Concerned Scientists on water and natural resource management law.
 She is listed among the best lawyers for Climate Change by Best Lawyers Australia 2016.

 Ilona's particular focus is advising on the legal aspects of international and domestic climate change policy, carbon markets and emissions trading, including drafting emissions reduction purchase agreements for CDM projects.
 She has recently advised on legal and policy issues associated with the Australian Carbon Price Mechanism, Emission Reduction Fund and Safeguards Mechanism as well as a number of international matters related to REDD+ and CCS.
 Ilona also advises on environmental approvals at the federal and state levels and all aspects of water management and planning.